shauryachawla15/Document-Reader-Chatbot-using-RAG-Retrieval-Augmented-Generation-using-FAISS/README.md

 ## 🏗️ Architecture (How It Works)

-1. Load and extract text from a PDF
+1. Load and extract text from a PDF(BLOOD REPORT).
 2. Split text into fixed-size chunks
 3. Convert chunks into embeddings
 4. Store embeddings in a FAISS index